hanegraaff/stock-advisor-software/README.md

 https://github.com/hanegraaff/stock-advisor-main-project

 ## Algorithm Description
-Given a time period and list of ticker symbols:

-1) Download analyst target price information: the average target price, the standard deviation of the price dispersion and latest price for the seleted time period.
+After reading a list of ticker symbols, the algorithm ranks them into deciles, with the lowest decile containing stocks with the highest level of analyst price agreement, and the highest decile containing stocks with the lowest price agreement.

+Next, the steps are outlined

+1) Download financial data for each symbol:
+    - Current Price
+    - Analyst price forecast average
+    - Analyst price forecast standard deviation
+2) Convert the standard deviation into a percentage from the mean.
-2) Normalize the standard deviation by converting it to a a percentage and sort all stocks into deciles ranked by that percentage.
+3) Rank the portfolio by this percentage and sort into deciles.

-3) Select a portfolio from the last decile.
+4) Select a portfolio from the last decile.
 This will return stocks with the largest level of disagreement.

 ## Financial Data
-This pgroram relies on financial data to perform its calculations, specifically it requires current and historical pricing information as well as analyst target price predictions.
+This program relies on financial data to perform its calculations, specifically it requires current and historical pricing information as well as analyst target price predictions.
 This data is sourced from Intrinio, though other providers could be used.

 Intrinio offers free access to their sandbox, which gives developers access to a limited dataset comprising of roughly 30 stocks.
 The results presented here are based on that.
 A paid subscription would allow access to a much larger universe of stocks.

-## Release Notes (v0.5)
+## Release Notes (v0.6)
 This is an early version with limited functionality.

 * Generate portfolio recommendation given a list of ticker symbols.
 * Local caching of financial data
 * Back testing capability
 * Dockerized application
+* Integrate into Stock Advisor Infrastructure

 ## Prerequisites
 ### API Keys